 Keith’s experience representing injured workers and the families of workers who died on the job site gives him a unique ability to identify additional benefits that could be available to his clients and help them understand the bigger picture.
 Where the injury was caused by the negligence of someone other than the person’s employer, there may be a “third-party personal injury claim” (i.e. a claim against the auto, business or homeowner’s insurance of the person who caused the injury).
-While many workers’ compensation attorneys refer this aspect of the case to another firm, Keith and his colleagues at Johnson, Johnson, and Schaller are specially equipped to handle the complexity involved in these types of cases, from the largest to the smallest.
+While many workers’ compensation attorneys refer this aspect of the case to another firm, Keith and his colleagues at Johnson Johnson Lucas & Middleton are specially equipped to handle the complexity involved in these types of cases, from the largest to the smallest.

 A 2003 cum laude graduate of Arizona State University, Sandra Day O’Connor College of Law, Keith is licensed to practice in the Oregon State and Federal Courts.

-Keith is the 2015 chair of the Oregon State Bar Workers’ Compensation Section Executive Committee.
-He has served as a member of the Executive Committee since 2010.
+Keith served as the 2015 chair of the Oregon State Bar Workers’ Compensation Section Executive Committee, and has served as a member of the Executive Committee since 2010.
 Since 2014, Keith has also served as Co-Chair of the Workers’ Compensation Section Legislative and Rules Committee.